 This, in turn, is forcing infrastructure owners and planners to rethink the way they collect and use data.
-“Infrastructure decision-makers are recognising that the data and processes they used in the past are no longer fit-for-purpose,” adds Mr Zachariah.
+“Infrastructure decision-makers are recognizing that the data and processes they used in the past are no longer fit-for- purpose,” adds Mr. Zachariah.
 “They are thinking about how their existing data can be complemented by new technologies and new data to improve their understanding of use and demand.”

 Planners often know where someone starts their journey and where they end, but they don’t know very much about the route they took or the modes of transport they used to get there,” he notes.
 “But for the citizen, it’s all about the route — that’s what dictates the cost, the speed and the comfort of their journey.

 In the past, the richness of the available data was often a challenge.
-Mr Zachariah’s company — TravelAI — was created to support decision-makers as they evolve their approach to, bringing mode and geography agnostic digitisation tools to the transportation sector.
+Mr. Zachariah’s company — TravelAI — was created to support decision-makers as they evolve their approach to, bringing mode and geography agnostic digitization tools to the transportation sector.
 Their first app was developed to help authorities understand cyclist travel patterns.